svilupp/PromptingTools.jl/docs/src/examples/building_RAG.md

 Fortunately, we don't have to do this one by one -- let's evaluate all our Q&A pairs at once.

-## Evaluate the whole set
+## Evaluate the Whole Set

-Let's run each question&answer through our eval loop in async (we do it only for the first 10) See the `?airag` for which parameters you can tweak, eg, top_k
+Let's run each question & answer through our eval loop in async (we do it only for the first 10 to save time).
+See the `?airag` for which parameters you can tweak, eg, `top_k`

 ````julia
 results = asyncmap(evals[1:10]) do qa_item